 It is a hard thing to leave your child in the care of another.
 But parents often need to work to provide for their children, so many of parents depend upon daycare centers to take care of and educate our children while at work.
 Unfortunately, no matter how much care and research one puts into selecting a childcare facility, there is always a risk of child abuse.
 In 2007, there were 143 reported incidents of child abuse in Florida daycare centers.

 Having a child abused or neglected by a caregiver is a parent’s worst nightmare.
 And, unfortunately, many of the victims can’t speak well enough to tell about their experiences.
 However, there are signs that can indicate a problem and alert a parent to potential abuse.

 - Changes in sleeping such as nightmares or bedwetting

 - Unusual clinginess

 Separation anxiety is not unusual for infants and toddlers, and many children are clingy if they are having a bad day.
 However, a sudden change in behavior such as consistent inconsolable crying as you near the day care center may be a cause for concern, especially if coupled with other changes in behavior or other signs of abuse.

 - The child appears tired or listless or seems uninterested or detached from the environment

 - Developmental delays from lack of stimulation and affection

-- Child is more demanding of the parents attention and affection
+- The child is more demanding of the parents' attention and affection

 - Changes in sleep patterns